KocomojoLLC/sample-ios-app/README.md

-#KocoConnect iOS SDK
+#Kocomojo iOS SDK

-KocoConnect is a location-based marketing service.
+Kocomojo is a location-based marketing service.

 ## Getting Started
 ### Install the library
 **CocoaPods**
-CocoaPods is preferred way to install KocoConnect iOS SDK.
+CocoaPods is preferred way to install Kocomojo iOS SDK.
 Install [CocoaPods](https://cocoapods.org/) and add following lines to your Podfile:

 	platform :ios, '7.0'
     pod 'KocomojoSDK', '~> 0.9'